calebzulawski/symbol-slasher/README.md

 ## Example
 This section assumes you have built the example libraries and executable in `/example`.

-Each library contains a simple print function.
-For example, some snippets from `nm -DC`:
+Example library `liba.so` contains a simple print function.
+Example library `libb.so` contains its own print function, plus a wrapper for `liba.so`'s print function.
+The executable `main` calls all three print functions.
+Some snippets from `nm -DC`:
 ```
 liba.so:
 00000000000011a5 T a::print(int, std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> >)